top of page

 • Location within a priority watershed

-• Impact to water quality;
+• Impact to water quality and resource concern;

 • How 'shovel-ready' the practice is;